3 min read

 What kind of blue flowers are out there?

-Some people are occasionally surprised to discover that there are very few if any naturally occurring blue varieties for regular cut flowers like roses, gerberas, carnations and chrysanthemums.
-If you’ve ever seen a blue version of one of these common commercial flowers then it’s very likely this is a result of the florist dying the blooms and petals to achieve this unique colour.
+Some people are occasionally surprised to discover that there are very few if any naturally occurring blue varieties for regular cut flowers like roses, gerberas, carnations, and chrysanthemums.
+If you’ve ever seen a blue version of one of these common commercial flowers then it’s very likely this is a result of the florist dying the blooms and petals to achieve this unique color.
 It is also worth noting violets are not in fact blue.
 They are violet despite the fact this completely ruins the poem.

 The most common blue flowers or flowers with blue variants are:

 - Lotus Flower

 That said, whether your bouquet of blue flowers is “true-blue” or artificially created.
 Sending someone blue flowers naturally carries its own unique significance and meaning to someone receiving them.

 Blue is the color of calm and serenity and of course blue flowers carry a very similar meaning.
 They are often used as a way to ward away anxiousness and help someone going through a stressful time.